 Degree M.S.
 (Plan A) M.S.
 (Plan B) Ph.D. (w/ M.S.)
 Ph.D. (w/o M.S.)
-Advisor By March 1 By March 1 By March 1 By March 1 Selection (second semester (second semester (second semester (second semester in program) in program) in program) in program) Guidance By March 1 (or By March 1 (or By March 1 (or By March 1 (or Committee second semester second semester second semester second semester Selection in program) in program) in program) in program) Guidance By March 1 By March 1 By March 1 By March 1 (or Committee (second semester (second semester (second semester second semester Report in program) in program) in program) in program) Final N/A Within six-year N/A N/A Evaluation time limit Thesis/ By October 31 N/A By April 15 By April 15 Dissertation (third semester in (fourth semester (fourth semester Proposal program) in program) in program) Written N/A N/A By April 15 By November 15 Comprehensive Exam (Must be retaken if degree not received within eight-year degree time limit) (fourth semester in program) (fifth semester in program) Oral Comprehensive Exams (Must be retaken if degree not received within eight-year degree time limit) N/A N/A By April 15 (fourth semester in program) By November 15 (fifth semester in program) Thesis/ Dissertation Proposal or Research Presentation At least once during academic program N/A At least once during academic program At least once during academic program Final Oral Within six-year N/A Within eight- Within eight- Defense time limit year time limit year time limit Final Oral N/A Within six-year N/A N/A Examination time limit Completion of Annual Evaluation March 20 March 20 March 20 March 20 Degree Six years from Six years from Eight years from Eight years from Completion the beginning of the beginning of the beginning of the beginning of Time Limit the first semester the first semester the first semester the first semester in which credit in which credit in which credit in which credit was earned was earned was earned was earned toward the toward the toward the toward the degree degree degree degree
+Advisor By March 1 By March 1 By March 1 By March 1 Selection (second semester (second semester (second semester (second semester in program) in program) in program) in program) Guidance By March 1 (or By March 1 (or By March 1 (or By March 1 (or Committee second semester second semester second semester second semester Selection in program) in program) in program) in program) Guidance By March 1 By March 1 By March 1 By March 1 (or Committee (second semester (second semester (second semester second semester Report in program) in program) in program) in program) Final N/A Within six-year N/A N/A Evaluation time limit Thesis/ By October 31 N/A By April 15 By November 15 Dissertation (third semester in (fourth semester (fifth semester in Proposal program) in program) program) Written N/A N/A By April 15 By November 15 Comprehensive (fourth semester (fifth semester in Exam (Must be in program) program) retaken if degree not received within eight-year degree time limit) Oral N/A N/A By April 15 By November 15 Comprehensive (fourth semester (fifth semester in Exams (Must be in program) program) retaken if degree not received within eight-year degree time limit) A. 1 NT/A A. 1 A .
+1 .
+Department At least once N/A At least once At least once Research during academic during academic during academic Presentation program NT/A program program Final Oral Defense Within six-year time limit N/A Within eight-year time limit Within eight-year time limit N/A Within air was Final Oral Examination IN/A Within six-year time limit N/A N/A March 20 March 20 March 20 March 20 Annual 1,141011 20 1.141011 20 1,141011 20 1,141011 20 Evaluation Degree Six years from Six years from Eight years from Eight years from Completion the beginning of the beginning of the beginning of the beginning of Time Limit the first semester the first semester the first semester the first semester in which credit in which credit in which credit in which credit was earned was earned was earned was earned toward the degree toward the degree toward the degree toward the degree